 Thinning lettuce?
 Use the thinned plants in your salad!
 If you just can’t wait for some fresh, homegrown Romaine lettuce, harvest the outer leaves as soon as they are big enough to use on a sandwich or in a salad.
 As you thin the rows, use culled plants.

 Romaine lettuce forms loose heads when mature.
 If this is your first time growing, it’s sometimes hard to tell when they are fully mature.
-When in doubt, harvest a head, eat, and enjoy!
+Of course, when in doubt, harvest a head, eat, and enjoy!

 Did You Know?
 The darker green outer leaves are more nutritious than the inner leaves.